AlexanderEggers/hitogo/README.md

 Status
 ------
-Version 1.1 is currently under development.
-Updates are currently released at least monthly with new features and bug fixes.
+Version 1.1 is currently under development in the master branch.
+Updates are currently released at least monthly with new features (master only) and bug fixes.
 The latest stable version is 1.0.0-RC1 which can be found in the 1.0 branch.

 Comments/bugs/questions/pull requests are always welcome!